Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 > Given that the name of the sample is quiet long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

-### Step 2:  Register the sample application with your Azure Active Directory tenant
+### Step 2:  Register the sample application with your Microsoft Entra tenant

 There is one project in this sample.
 To register it, you can:

-- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- either follow the steps [Step 2: Register the sample with your Microsoft Entra tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Microsoft Entra tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you
   - modify the Visual Studio projects' configuration files.

 If you want to use this automation: